EricPoitras/EDPS_6571/README.md

-# EDPS 7571 Foundations of Data Analytics and Visualizations
+# EDPS 7571 Foundations of Applied Data Analytics and Visualization
-Applied Data Analytics and Visualization Course
+This course introduces graduate students to the fundamental theory and techniques in data analytics.
+The course covers practical examples in relation to the tools and techniques of data mining and visualization, covering the following areas: open-source JavaScript libraries for building interactive dashboards and the RapidMiner data science platform for data preparation, machine learning, and predictive model deployment.
+At the end of the semester, students are expected to demonstrate their knowledge by developing a static dashboard to showcase their solution to the Kaggle Titanic Data Mining Competition.
+An emphasis is placed throughout the course on establishing effective data pipelines for training and testing predictive models and assumes no prior programming experience.

-# Source Material - Kaggle Titanic Data Mining Competition
+# Kaggle Titanic Data Mining Competition

 https://www.kaggle.com/c/titanic/overview/evaluation